jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- middle

 # Introduction and Motivation
-For a long time there has been a way for a mailbox provider to forward manual complaints back to the email sender.
-The mailbox provider provides what is called a feedback loop {{!RFC6449}}.
-This feedback loop is used to give operators of, e.g. broadcast marketing lists, feedback on resulting complaints from their marketing mailings.
-These complaints are based on manual user interaction, e.g. IMAP movement to "junk" or by clicking on a "This is spam" button.
+The topic and goal of this document is to extend the complaint feedback loop recommendations described in {{!RFC6449}} with an automated way to provide the necessary information to Mailbox Providers, to report message handling actions taken by message recipients, such as "mark as spam", back to the Message Originator.

-As described in {{!RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides a FBL.
+As described in {{!RFC6449}} the registration for such a complaint feedback loop needs to be done manually by a human at any Mailbox Provider who provides a complaint feedback loop.
+The key underpinning of {{!RFC6449}} is that access to the complaint feedback loop is a privilege, and the Mailbox Providers are not prepared to send feedback to anyone it cannot reasonably believe are legitimate.
-This can be quite time-consuming if there are new feedback loops rising up, or the email sender wants to add new IP addresses or DKIM domains.
+However, a manual registration and management can be quite time-consuming if there are new feedback loops rising up, or the Message Originator wants to add new IP addresses or DKIM domains.
-In addition, a manual process is not well suited and/or feasible for smaller mailbox providers.
+In addition, a manual process is not well suited and/or feasible for smaller Mailbox Providers.

-Because of the manual process involved, the email sender has to go through all providers again, delete his existing subscriptions and register with their new complaint address.
+Because of the manual process involved, the Message Originator has to go through all providers again, delete his existing subscriptions and register with their new complaint address.

-This document addresses this issue with a new email header.
-It extends the recommendations for the complaint feedback loop described in {{!RFC6449}} with an automated way to submit the necessary information to mailbox providers.

-Mail senders can add this header, willing mailbox providers can use it to forward the generated report to the specified complaint address.
+Message Originators can add a header field, willing Mailbox Providers can use it to send the Feedback Messages to the specified complaint address.
-The email sender only needs to add an email header and does not need to manually register with each feedback loop provider.
+The Message Originator only needs to add a message header field and does not need to manually register with each Feedback Provider.
-The elimination of a manual registration and verification process would be another advantage for the mailbox providers.
+The simplification or extension of a manual registration and verification process would be another advantage for the Mailbox Providers.

-A new email header has been chosen in favour of a new DNS record to easily distinguish between multiple broadcast marketing list operators / email senders without requiring user or administrator intervention.
+A new message header field, rather than a new DNS record, was chosen to easily distinguish between multiple Message Originators without requiring user or administrator intervention.
-For example, if a company uses multiple mailing systems, each system can set this header itself without requiring any change by the users or administrators within their DNS.
+For example, if a company uses multiple systems, each system can set this header field on its own without requiring users or administrators to make any changes to their DNS.
-No additional DNS query is required on the mailbox provider side to obtain the complaint address.
+No additional DNS lookup is required on the Mailbox Provider side to obtain the complaint address.

-This document has been prepared in compliance with the GDPR and other data protection laws to address the resulting issues when providing an automated address for a complaint feedback loop, as the email may contain personal data.
+The proposed mechanism is capable of being operated in compliance with the data privacy laws.

-Nevertheless, the described mechanism bellow potentially permits a kind of man-in-the-middle attack between the domain owner and the recipient.
+Nevertheless, the described mechanism below potentially permits a kind of man-in-the-middle attack between the domain owner and the recipient.
-A bad actor can generate forged reports to be "from" a domain name the bad actor is attacking and send this reports to the complaint FBL address.
+A bad actor can generate forged reports to be "from" a domain name the bad actor is attacking and send this reports to the complaint feedback loop address.
 These fake messages can result in a number of actions, such as blocking of accounts or deactivating recipient addresses.
 This potential harm and others are described with potential countermeasures in [](#security-considerations).

 In summary, this document has the following objectives:

-* Allow email senders to signal that a complaint address exists without requiring manual registration with all providers.
+* Allow Message Originators to signal that a complaint address exists without requiring manual registration with all providers.
-* Allow mailbox providers to obtain a complaint address without developing their own manual registration process.
+* Allow Mailbox Providers to obtain a complaint address without developing their own manual registration process.
-* Be able to provide a complaint address to smaller mailbox providers who do not have a feedback loop in place
+* Be able to provide a complaint address to smaller Mailbox Providers who do not have a feedback loop in place
-* Provide a GDPR-compliant option for a complaint feedback loop.
+* Provide a data privacy safe option for a complaint feedback loop.

 ## Scope of this Experiment
-The CFBL-Address header and the CFBL-Feedback-ID header are an experiment.
+The CFBL-Address header field and the CFBL-Feedback-ID header field are an experiment.
-Participation in this experiment consists of adding the CFBL-Address-Header on email sender side or by using the CFBl-Address-Header to send FBL reports to the provided address on mailbox provider side.
+Participation in this experiment consists of adding the CFBL-Address header field on Message Originators side or by using the CFBL-Address header field to send Feedback Messages to the provided address on Mailbox Provider side.
 Feedback on the results of this experiment can be emailed to the author, raised as an issue at https://github.com/jpbede/rfc-cfbl-address-header/ or can be emailed to the IETF cfbl mailing list (cfbl@ietf.org).

 The goal of this experiment is to answer the following questions based on real-world deployments:

-- Is there interest among email sender and mailbox providers?
+- Is there interest among Message Originator and Mailbox Providers?
-- If the mailbox provider adds this capability, will it be used by the senders?
+- If the Mailbox Provider adds this capability, will it be used by the Message Originators?
-- If the email sender adds this capability, will it be used by the mailbox provider?
+- If the Message Originator adds this capability, will it be used by the Mailbox Providers?
-- Does the presence of the CFBL-Address/CFBL-Feedback-ID field introduce additional security issues?
+- Does the presence of the CFBL-Address and CFBL-Feedback-ID header field introduce additional security issues?
-- What additional security measures/checks need to be performed at the mailbox provider before a complaint report is sent?
+- What additional security measures/checks need to be performed at the Mailbox Provider before a Feedback Message is sent?
-- What additional security measures/checks need to be performed at the email sender after a complaint report is received?
+- What additional security measures/checks need to be performed at the Message Originator after a Feedback Message is received?

-This experiment is considered successful if the CFBL-Address header has been implemented by multiple independent parties (email sender and mailbox provider) and these parties successfully use the address specified in the header to exchange feedback loop reports.
+This experiment will be considered successful if the CFBL-Address header field is used by a leading Mailbox Provider in a country and by at least two Message Originators within the next two years and these parties successfully use the address specified in the header field to exchange Feedback Messages.

-If this experiment is successful and these headers prove to be valuable and popular, it may be taken to the IETF for further discussion and revision.
-One possible outcome could be that a working group creates a specification for the standard track.
+If this experiment is successful and these header fields prove to be valuable and popular, it may be taken to the IETF for further discussion and revision.
+One possible outcome could be that a working group creates a specification for the standards track.

 ## Difference to One-Click-Unsubscribe
 For good reasons, the One-Click-Unsubscribe {{?RFC8058}} signaling already exists, which may have several interests in common with this document.
-However, this header requires the List-Unsubscribe header, whose purpose is to provide the link to unsubscribe from a list.
+However, this header field requires the List-Unsubscribe header field, whose purpose is to provide the link to unsubscribe from a list.
-For this reason, this header is only used by operators of broadcast marketing lists or mailing lists, not in normal email traffic.
+For this reason, this header field is only used by operators of broadcast marketing lists or mailing lists, not in normal email traffic.

-The main interest of this document now is to provide an automated way to signal mailbox providers an address for a complaint feedback loop.
+The main interest of this document now is to provide an automated way to signal Mailbox Providers an address for a complaint feedback loop.
-It is the obligation of the email sender to decide for themselves what action to take after receiving a notification; this is not the subject of this document.
+It is the obligation of the Message Originator to decide for themselves what action to take after receiving a notification; this is not the subject of this document.
+Nevertheless, there is discussion about possible actions and their possible harm in [](#security-considerations).

 # Definitions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The keyword "CFBL" in this document is the abbreviation for "complaint feedback loop" and will hereafter be used.
+The key word "CFBL" in this document is the abbreviation for "complaint feedback loop" and will hereafter be used.

-The keyword "MBP" in this document is the abbreviation for "mailbox provider", it is the party who receives an email and provides an email mailbox to end users.
-It will be used hereafter.

-The keyword "ESP" in this document is the abbreviation for "email service provider", it is used to describe a party who provides email services to a third party e.g. broadcast marketing list operator, in most cases an ESP does not provide mailbox services.
-It will be used hereafter.

-The keyword "email sender" in this document is used to describe the party who sends an email.
-This can be an MBP, a broadcast marketing list operator or any other email sending party.
-It will be used hereafter.
+Unless otherwise noted, the terminology used in this document is taken from {{!RFC6449}}.

 # Requirements

-## Received email {#received-email}
+## Received Message {#received-message}
-This section describes the requirements that a received email, i.e. the email that is sent from the email sender to the MBP and about which a report is to be sent later, must meet.
+This section describes the requirements that a received message, the message that is sent from the Message Originator to the Mailbox Provider and about which a report is to be sent later, must meet.

 ### Strict
-If the domain in the {{!RFC5322}}.From and the domain in the CFBL-Address header are identical, this domain MUST be covered by a valid
+If the domain in the {{!RFC5322}}.From and the domain in the CFBL-Address header field are identical, this domain MUST be covered by a valid
 {{!DKIM=RFC6376}} signature.
 In this case, the DKIM "d=" parameter and the {{!RFC5322}}.From field have identical DNS domains.
-This signature MUST meet the requirements described in [](#received-email-dkim-signature).
+This signature MUST meet the requirements described in [](#received-message-dkim-signature).

 The following example meets this case: